flyteorg/flyte/rfc/README.md

 For those new to HackMD, here is how to begin:
 - Visit https://hackmd.io/
-- Click `Sign in` and use Github to login
+- Click `Sign in` and use GitHub to login
 - Click on `+ New Note`
 - Fire away your RFC!
 - Make sure the link to the hackmd document is included within the body of the document.